 The ventricles are the two lower chambers of the heart.
 The right ventricle receives oxygen-poor blood from the right atrium and pumps it through the pulmonic semilunar valve to the pulmonary artery and into the lungs to be filled with oxygen.
 On the other hand, the left ventricle receives oxygen-rich blood from the left atrium and pumps it through the aortic semilunar valve to the aorta to deliver the oxygen to the rest of the body.

 The pulmonary arteries deliver oxygen-poor blood from the right ventricle of the heart to the lungs while the pulmonary veins deliver oxygen-rich blood from the lungs to the left atrium of the heart.

 The aorta is the largest artery in the body that leads from the left ventricle of the heart to the rest of the body.
 It carries oxygen-rich blood to deliver to the body’s cells.
 As an artery, it contains thicker walls than veins because it has to withstand the tough pumping blood pressure of the heart.

 The coronary arteries are a set of arteries that branch off the aorta and are located on the heart.
 They carry oxygenated blood and nutrients to nourish the heart tissue cells.
-When the coronary arteries are clogged by excessive fatty tissue in cholesterol, it can lead to a lack of nutrients and oxygen for the heart, whose cells begin to perish, and this leads to a heart attack.
+When the coronary arteries are clogged by excessive fatty tissue in cholesterol, it can lead to a lack of nutrients and oxygen for the heart, whose cells begin to perish, and this leads to coronary heart disease and/or myocardial infarction.